 For Large Areas:If you have a spacious room in your hotel, such as a banquet hall, dining area, or lounge, you’ll need a stronger, larger, more powerful air purifier.

-mod HEPA Air PurifierThe mod HEPA air purifier can remove 99.6% of airborne allergens and particulates with it’s true HEPA filter.
+mod HEPA Air PurifierThe mod HEPA air purifier can remove 99.6% of airborne allergens and particulates with its real HEPA filter.
 As a bonus, it has an activated carbon filter that is effective for smoke.
 The mod has a light profile and sleek cylindrical that fits comfortably into many different areas while covering an area of 1,250 square feet, creating better purification without taking up too much space.

 For Individual Rooms:The air-purification needs for individual rooms are similar to the needs of residential homes.
 You need a powerful purifier that can continually filter and clean the air with less noise, all while fitting into a small, inconspicuous area.